MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/manage-company-name-extraction.md

 # Manage company name extraction in SharePoint Server

- **Summary:** Learn how to include company names to be extracted from content for classic search results, or how to exclude company names from being extracted.
+ **Summary:** Learn how to include company names to be extracted from content for search results, or how to exclude company names from being extracted.

-The classic search system can extract company names from content.
+The search system can extract company names from content.
 The following conditions must be met before company names can be extracted:

 - The managed property setting **Company name extraction** must be enabled on the managed property that you want to extract company names from.
 Typically, this is a managed property that you expect to contain these entities, such as the managed properties **Title** or **Body**.
 Company names are extracted from the full contents of the managed property they are associated with, even if sections in those contents are tagged as **\<no index\>**.